-- 30% of your income should go on personal needs and enhancing your life, so things like entertainment, hobbies, interests, improving your home, etc.
+- 30% of your income should go on personal needs and enhance your life, so things like entertainment, hobbies, interests, improving your home, etc.

 Put a list together of what you need for baby and ask friends and family, when giving presents, for less expensive items or to pool their money together to get what is needed for baby.

-Ask friends and family for vouchers to restaurants, theatre or cinema for birthdays and Christmas so by the time baby comes, you have enough gift cards to go out and enjoy yourself on occasion.
+Ask friends and family for vouchers to restaurants, theatres, or cinemas for birthdays and Christmas so by the time baby comes, you have enough gift cards to go out and enjoy yourself on occasion.
 You can look forward to time together without having to worry about stretching your budget for date nights.

 Set a little bit extra aside each month for emergencies.
 You might need to tap into this fund if you need to take extra parental leave.
 Consider taking out income protection to safeguard your income should you be unable to work due to long-term illness or injury.

-7. Finally, it’s important that you stay on course with your own Financial Plans.
+Finally, it’s important that you stay on course with your own Financial Plans

 If necessary reduce your pension payments, but don’t cancel them.
 With all of the new baby expenses adding up, it can be challenging to stay on track with your own financial and investment plans.
 It’s a common mistake for parents to focus their finances around their children at the expense of their own retirement savings.